 Required: (PH 251, 252) or (PH 258, 259, 268, 269), MATH 270 and 271, and three additional science courses at the 300 level or higher.
 Note that some mathematics and physics courses are prerequisites or co-requisites of some of the upper level classes.
-The minor in physics is designed for students from other science disciplines like biology, chemistry, mathematics, and industrial mathematics who wish to see the interrelations of matter and energy at a higher level than provided in the introductory courses.
+The minor in physics is designed for students from other science disciplines like biology, chemistry, and mathematics who wish to see the interrelations of matter and energy at a higher level than provided in the introductory courses.

 NANOTECHNOLOGY, MINOR – 38 credits

 Required: (PH 251, 252) or (PH 258, 268, 259, 269), PH 254, 270, and three additional physics courses at the 300 level or higher.
 These three courses may be selected from the list of approximately 20 courses appearing on the minor's checksheet.
 The minor in nanotechnology is designed for students from all disciplines in science and mathematics who wish to know more about the revolutionary breakthroughs in physics that allow scientists to organize and manipulate atter at the atomic scale.
 The minor in nanotechnology prepares students to perform interdisciplinary research on the biological, chemical, environmental, and mathematical aspects of nanoscience.